 Create a template app in Power BI

-Power BI template apps enable Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
 This article contains step-by-step instructions for creating a Power BI template app.
+Power BI template apps let Power BI partners build Power BI apps with little or no coding, and deploy them to any Power BI customer.

 Power BI admins govern and control who in their organization can create template apps, and who can install them.
-Those users who are authorized can install your template app, then modify it and distribute it to the Power BI consumers in their organization.
+Authorized users can install your template app, modify it, and distribute it to the Power BI consumers in their organizations.

 Here are the requirements for building a template app: